CassandraMaldonado/SentimentTune/README.md

-# NLP Sentiment & Fine-Tuning Projects
+# NLP Sentiment and Fine-Tuning Projects

 This repo contains two distinct workflows for sentiment classification:
 1. A traditional machine learning pipeline using TF-IDF + Logistic Regression.